 The third branch of the Urban Ecology Center opened in 2012.
 It is located on the south end of the tunnel that is near the bridge over the Menomonee River.
 Their address is 3700 W. Pierce Street.
 They offer science based education to nearby schools and offer a myriad of programs to kids and adults throughout the year.
 They will be using the new 24-acre park as an outdoor classroom, as well as areas along the Trail and on the north bank of the river.

-Construction started this fall on a ramp and stairway off of the Sixth Street Viaduct.
+A ramp and stairway off of the Sixth Street Viaduct will open in July 2014.
 This will allow users to go from the viaduct to the street level avoiding the round-about.
-We hope to open the ramp in the summer of 2014.

 The buildings are part of the Historic Soldiers Home and some date back to 1868.
 Originally founded to provide a home for returning Civil War Soldiers, the complex greatly expanded over time and includes a cemetery honoring our nations fallen.
 The building closest to the Trail is the Ward Memorial Theater where performances were held to entertain the soldiers.
 It was built in 1883.
 The entire grounds are part of the Bureau of Veterans Affairs.